nitrogensensor/daisywrapper/README.md

 This liberates the user of installing Daisy locally, and enables execution on a remote server, either on a self-hosted dedicated hardware or scaled out in the cloud, using Google Cloud Run.

-This module wraps the daisy language in an esy to use CLI for quickly simulating many different but similar simulations.
+This module wraps the daisy execution in a command-line interface CLI for quickly simulating many different but similar simulations.
 The module contains a CLI interface to a client which can run daisy locally or remotely as well as a server which can serve the requests of the client.